Term Life Insurance

 Even though term life insurance is considered to be a “basic” form of coverage, there are many different types of term life insurance policies.
 These include the following:

 • Level Term – With a level term life insurance policy, the amount of the death benefit coverage will remain the same throughout the entire life of the policy.
-The amount of the premium will also typically remain fixed.
+The premium amount will also typically remain fixed.

-• Renewable Term – A renewable term life insurance policy can be renewed by the policyholder after each time period, or term.
+• Renewable Term – A renewable term life insurance policy can be renewed by the policyholder after each term period.
 Typically, there is no need to fill out a new application or to take a medical examination to qualify.

 • Convertible Term – With a convertible term life insurance policy, the term coverage may be converted over to a permanent form of life insurance protection.
-Usually, this can be done without the need to undergo a medical examination.
+Usually, this can be done without undergoing a medical examination.

-• Decreasing Term – Conversely, a decreasing term policy will have coverage that goes down, while the amount of the premium typically stays the same.
-This type of term life insurance coverage may be a good option for those who want to ensure that the remaining balance of a mortgage is paid should the insured pass away.
+• Decreasing Term – Conversely, a decreasing term policy has coverage that decreases, while the premium typically stays the same.
+This type of term life insurance coverage may be a good option for those who want to ensure that the remaining mortgage balance is paid if the insured passes away.

 • Reentry Term – Insurance companies will oftentimes charge low premiums during the first several years of a term life insurance policy.
-One reason for this is because, on average, an insured will usually remain in good health for these years.
-But, over time, some insureds who are in good health will cancel their coverage, while others who are not in good health will keep their policy.
-Therefore, in order offset this, insurance companies will often build additional renewal premium charges into a term life insurance policy during its later years.
+One reason for this is that, on average, an insured will usually remain in good health for these years.
+But over time, some insureds in good health will cancel their coverage, while others in poor health will keep their policies.
+Therefore, in order to offset this, insurance companies will often build additional renewal premium charges into a term life insurance policy during its later years.
 Therefore, some insurance carriers offer reentry term life insurance plans.
-Here, provided that an insured continues to show evidence of insurability at various intervals, their renewal premiums will remain comparable to the premiums that are charged for newly issued term life insurance policies.
+Here, provided that an insured continues to demonstrate insurability at various intervals, their renewal premiums will remain comparable to those charged for newly issued term life insurance policies.

-• Credit Life Insurance – Another type of life insurance coverage that is oftentimes issued as term coverage is credit life.
-This type of coverage is designed for paying off an individual’s debt – such as their credit card – if he or she should pass away while they still owe a balance.
+• Credit Life Insurance – Another type of life insurance coverage, often issued as term coverage.
+This type of coverage is designed to pay off an individual’s debt, such as a credit card balance, if he or she passes away while still owing.
 Having credit life can help to protect a debtor’s loved ones so that they are not burdened with having to pay it off.

 How Much Does Term Life Insurance Coverage Cost

-While term life insurance will oftentimes cost less than a permanent life insurance policy (with all other factors being equal), there are a number of components that will come into play when determining how much a policy’s premium will be.
+While term life insurance will often cost less than a permanent life insurance policy (with all other factors being equal), several factors come into play when determining a policy’s premium.
 These can include:

-• Amount of Death Benefit Protection – The amount of the death benefit is a key factor in the premium price of term life insurance policies.
-Here, the larger the amount of coverage, the more the premium will usually be.
+• Amount of Death Benefit Protection – The death benefit amount is a key factor in the premium for term life insurance policies.
+Here, the more coverage you have, the higher the premium will usually be.

-• Length of Coverage – The time frame that is chosen for the term coverage will also have an impact on the premium.
+• Length of Coverage – The chosen term coverage will also affect the premium.
 In this case, the longer the time period – and thus, the guarantee of coverage – the higher the premium price.

 • Age of the Applicant / Insured – When it comes to life insurance, it is typically better to apply sooner rather than later.
 This is because younger age usually equates to a longer life expectancy, and in turn, a lower premium.